pinterest/ktlint/docs/faq.md

 !!! note
     The *rule* properties are applied after applying the *rule set* properties and take precedence.
 So if a rule set is disabled but a specific rule of that rule set is enabled, then the rule will be executed.

+## Why is wildcard import `java.util.*` not reported by the `no-wildcard-imports` rule?

+The `no-wildcard-imports` rule forbids wildcard imports, except for imports defined in `.editorconfig` property `ij_kotlin_packages_to_use_import_on_demand`.
+If ths property is not set explicitly set, it allows wildcards imports like `java.util.*` by default to keep in sync with IntelliJ IDEA behavior.